COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Minimize large in-person meetings, but be available for small face-to-face meetings, maintaining preference for online collaboration.
 * Provide all the necessary information to everyone all the time.
 * Continously collect feedback, and be flexible enough to adjust the process.
 * Say no to perfection, but increase accuracy as much as possible.
+[I'M NOT SURE I LIKE THE MESSAGE OF SAYING NO TO PERFECTION AND PRACTICALLY AM NOT SURE HOW YOU WOULD DESCRIBE THIS; PERHAPS A SLIGHT REPHRAZING COULD BE "dON'T LET THE PERFECT BE THE ENEMY OF THE GOOD" OR JUST DROP THIS BULLET SINCE I THINK YOU CAPTURE IT IN OTHER BULLETS]
-* Automate repeatable tasks and allow to technology to increase execution velocity.
+* Automate repeatable tasks and allow technology to increase execution velocity.
 * Technology or the CDO must not be a bottleneck to any of the coordinators.
 * Process must be as efficient as possible to minimize rework and increase accuracy.
+[THERE'S INCREASE ACCURACY AGAIN, SEE MY COMMENT ABOVE]
 * Break down large chunks of work into smaller ones.
 Operate in short spurts but allow for full-scope completion all at once.
 * Create infrastructure for future growth and maintenance.
-* Track everything.
+* Track progress.
+[EVERYTHING IS pra HEAVEN]

 ### Kickoff
-Initially, it was necessary to have a kickoff to get as many questions answered as possible, to get as many coordinators engaged as possible, and to introduce the process.
-There were two such meetings scheduled of the same content, in order to allow for variation in people's schedules.
-Each of these meetings was two hours long.

-This was the only large meeting we have had during the inventory process.

-### Inventory Process
+Performance & Analytics conducted two kickoff meetings with the same content to field preliminary questions, engage as many coordinators as possible, and introduce the process.
+These 2-hour meetings were the only large meetings held during the inventory process.

+### Inventory Process [I THINK WE NEED TO DO A SPOT CHECK OF PAST VS PRESENT TENSE; THOSE ARE BEING USED INTERCHANGEABLEY]
-The inventory is broken down into three steps, with coordinators given one month to complete each step.
+We broke the inventory into three steps, with coordinators given one month to complete each step.

 ![Inv One Pager](http://take.ms/lv7da)

-Each department is given a spreadsheet to fill out with all the steps and explanations built into the sheet.
+Each department was given a spreadsheet to fill out with all the steps and explanations built into the sheet.

 #### Step 1
-For Step 1, coordinators were asked to identify any authoritative data sources their department uses.
+For Step 1 we asked coordinators to identify any authoritative data sources their department uses.
 We identified a data source as any system that stores the primary version of data.
 For example:

 * Information Systems
 * Databases
-* Excel Spreadsheets on Shared Drives or Personal Desktops.
+* Excel Spreadsheets on Shared Drives or Personal Desktops
-* Access Databases on Shared Drives or Personal Desktops.
+* Access Databases on Shared Drives or Personal Desktops
-* 3rd Party Vendors and data hosted on vendor systems.
+* 3rd Party Vendors and data hosted on vendor systems

-* For a further description of what we provided as datasource definitions for coordinators, please see [Inventory Step 1](../core_inventory/datasources.html).
+For a further description of what we provided as datasource definitions for coordinators, please see [Inventory Step 1](../core_inventory/datasources.html).

-In addition to identifying datasources, they were asked to identify:
+In addition to identifying datasources, coordinators were asked to identify:

 * The person that is responsible for the technical management of the system (IT SME).
 * The person that has the business level knowledge and understanding of what data are stored within the system (Business SME).
-* Any potential technical changes (replacement, upgrades) the system might be scheduled for in the future.
+* Any potential technical changes (replacement, upgrades) the system might experience in the future.

 #### Step 2
-In Step 2, coordinators were asked to identify any potential datasets within the datasources from Step 1.
-This was purely a brainstorming exercise designed as a away to tease out the beginnings of understanding what kind of data are stored within the data sources.
+In Step 2 coordinators identified potential datasets within the datasources from Step 1.
+We designed this exercise to begin to explore what kind of data are stored within the data sources.

-We quickly discovered that different departments have different cultures and styles of communications, so we provided a brainstorm guide to allow coordinators to comye up with datasets in as many ways as possible.
+Because each department has its own culture and style of communicating, we provided a brainstorm guide to allow coordinators to come up with datasets in as many ways as possible.
 The brainstorm guide can be found in [Inventory Step 2](../core_inventory/brainstorm_guide.html).

 #### Step 3
-In Step 3, we wanted to collect the minimum amount of information needed to get the gist of what the dataset was, and to prioritize it.
-We asked for the following indicators:
+In Step 3 we collected the minimum amount of information needed to get a basic understanding of datasets to ultimately assist the City in prioritizing them for release.
+We asked about the following indicators:
 * Brief description of data
 * Frequency of data change
 * Format